Estate Planning May Seem Like No Fun But It Has To Be Done!

 - Ontario: 46%

-That being said, 25% of those people don’t have an up to date will.
-Also there is a gender slant.
-Only 46% of women have a will as opposed to 53% of men.
+That said, 25% don’t have an up-to-date will.
+Also, there is a gender slant.
+Only 46% of women have a will, as opposed to 53% of men.

 No matter how you stack it up – far too many Canadians die intestate OR with a will that doesn’t represent their current situation.

 Dying without a will is a serious issue.
-That’s why estate planning is so very important.
-It saves your family time, money and serious hassle.
+That’s why estate planning is so essential.
+It saves your family time, money, and hassle.

-If you don’t specify what you want to happen, all your property is divided according to provincial law…
+If you don’t specify what you want to happen, your property will be divided according to provincial law.

-…and this may or may not happen the way you want it to.
+…and this may or may not happen how you want it to.
 Also, the court system appoints a trustee to represent your estate.

-All of this delays the disbursement of your estate and also costs money.
-So your loved ones end up with less in the long run and may not have access to much-needed funds to execute your final wishes.
+All of this delays the disbursement of your estate and costs money.
+Your loved ones end up with less in the long run and may not have access to much-needed funds to execute your final wishes.

 There are no winners in this situation.
 Estate planning is the key.